lombardero/cheatsheets/6-docker/docker-compose.md

 - Setup volumes, networks and runs containers
 - Options:
   - `-d`: run all containers in a daemon thread
+  - `--build`: rebuild the images of the containers before startup

 ## 2.2 Stop containers and clean up